PoisotLab/ms_betacov_mapping/README.md

 adaptive radiation through host switching within this clade[@Becker2022OptPre;
 @Ruiz-Aravena2022EcoEvo].
 In contrast, the Neotropical hotspot of viral distinctiveness is driven by isolation by host vicariance.
-Out of the four main groups of betacoronaviruses, only the subgenus _Merbecovirus_ (MERS-like viruses) has been found in animals in the Americas---an introduction that is generally presumed to be ancient [@Ruiz-Aravena2022EcoEvo].
-While comparatively understudied, New World merbecoviruses have been found in the ghost-faced bats (Mormoopidae), New World leaf-nosed bats (Phyllostomidae), and free-tailed bats (Molossidae) [@Olival2020PosRev].
-The former two groups are endemic to the Neotropics, while the explosive adaptive radiations of the latter two (and particularly the phyllostomids) are responsible for the hotspot of bat diversity in the Amazon.
+Out of the four main groups of betacoronaviruses, only merbecoviruses have been found in animals in the Americas--- an introduction that is generally presumed to be ancient [@Ruiz-Aravena2022EcoEvo; @Olival2020PosRev].
+While comparatively understudied, New World merbecoviruses have been found in the ghost-faced bats (Mormoopidae), Neotropical leaf-nosed bats (Phyllostomidae), and free-tailed bats (Molossidae) (refs3).
+The former two groups and a clade of the latter are endemic to the Neotropics, while the explosive adaptive radiations of the phyllostomids are responsible for the hotspot of bat diversity in the Amazon (refs4).
 Together, these clades of New World bats play host to a distinct regime of betacoronavirus coevolution.

 ## Coevolution-informed emergence risk is different in space